focusretreatcenter/website/content/2022/quilting.md

 ### Quilting Retreat With Lodging

 Retreat event ticket, all meals, and lodging in a private bedroom.
 Price is $100 per night plus tax.
+The ticket is for the entire retreat so just purchase one ticket.

 ### Quilting Retreat Day Pass